P-fury/Ufc-api/README.md

 # Usage

 Usage is simple.
 To get stats on a particular fighter returned as a json:
+Name can be with small letters but need 'space' between first name and last name.

 ```
 >>> from ufc import get_fighter